 It is important to realise that congestion will only really occur in busy cities.
 It is unlikely that busy towns and other less populated areas will suffer from congestion troubles.

 First of all, determine whether your issues are signal or congestion related.
-If your device is showing more than one or two bars of reception, then you know that there are not any issues with signal in your area.
+If your device is showing more than three bars of reception, then you know that there are not any issues with signal in your area.

 Secondly, the time of day you are experiencing issues should be taken into account.
 If it is within the problem periods outlined above (especially around 5.30PM), you could well have congestion issues.

 Network congestion can impact the performance of your mobile device on a couple of levels: